boazsegev/iodine/SPEC-Websocket-Draft.md

 ### Draft State

-I am currently discussing a variation of this draft to be implemented by [the Agoo server](https://github.com/ohler55/agoo).
+This draft is also implemented by [the Agoo server](https://github.com/ohler55/agoo) according to the specifications stated in [Rack PR#1272](https://github.com/rack/rack/pull/1272).

 ---
 ## Purpose